gfoidl/CairoSharp/ReadMe.md

 _cairo_ got some updates in the meantime, so I started from scratch with a new wrapper for .NET.
 So this project here isn't a fork of some other wrapper, it's a new project with just some examples / demos taken over.
 The actual wrapper-code is completely new and based on modern .NET features.

 As _cairo_ and all other wrappers are licensed under the GNU LGPL, so does this project too.
-But this doesn't mean that using this project in your work bring copyleft-virality with it.
+But this doesn't mean that using this project in your work brings copyleft-virality with it.

 The license says
 > a larger work using the licensed work through interfaces provided by the licensed work may be distributed under different terms and without source code for the larger work